khiner/ProcessingRayTracer/README.md

 * f: Toggle between per-face and per-vertex normals.
 * w: Toggle between white and randomly colored faces.
 * e: Toggle between not showing and showing the mesh edges in black.
-* v: Toggle visualization of a directed edge on / off
+* v: Toggle visualization of a directed edge on/off
 * n: Change the current edge using the "next" operator.
 * p: Change the current edge using the "previous" operator.
 * o: Change the current edge using the "opposite" operator.
 * s: Change the current edge using the "swing" operator.
 * d: Create and display the dual of the mesh (unlimited number of times).
-* g: Perform geodesic (midpoint) subdivision of the mesh and project vertices to sphere (unlimited number of times).
+* g: Perform geodesic (midpoint) subdivision of the mesh and project vertices to the unit sphere (unlimited number of times).
 * c: Perform Catmull-Clark subdivision (unlimited number of times).
 * r: Add random noise to the mesh by moving the vertices in the normal direction (both in and out).
 * l (lower case "L"): Perform Laplacian smoothing (40 iterations).